ocsf/ocsf-validator/README.md

 In the future, this validation should also ensure the following:

+ - [ ] There are no name collisions within record types
  - [ ] The contents of `categories.json` match the directory structure of `/events`
  - [ ] There are no unused enums
  - [ ] There are no unused profiles